-Born and raised in Lincolnshire, David travelled the world following his academic vocation before finally coming home.
-After completing undergraduate and Masters degrees at Oxford, David did his Ph.D. at Duke University (USA) and has also been awarded several 12-month research grants to study in Germany, including a Humboldt Postdoctoral Research Fellowship.
-Berlin is his favourite city.
+Born and raised in Lincolnshire, David's academic career took him around the world before he finally came home.
+After completing undergraduate and Masters degrees at Oxford, David did his Ph.D. at Duke University (USA) and was awarded three seperate 12-month research grants to study in Germany, including a Humboldt Postdoctoral Research Fellowship in Berlin.

-David is the Level 2 Year tutor and the School's Digital Learning Lead.
-He is module coordinator for Conflict Analysis, Thinking International Relations, and US Exceptionalism.
-He also teaches on War Crimes and Genocide, Global Conflicts and Contexts, Researching Politics and International Relations, and Key Concepts in Social Science.
+David is the Programme Director for the MA in International Relations and also the Level 2 Year tutor.
+He sits on the steering committee for the Professional Development Centre.
+Previously he was the School's Digital Learning lead.
+He is module coordinator for Transnational Security Studies, Thinking International Relations, and US Exceptionalism.
+He also teaches on Foreign Policy Analysis, War Crimes and Genocide, Global Conflicts and Contexts, Researching Politics and International Relations, and Key Concepts in Social Science.

-International Relations; International Relations Theory; US Foreign Policy; Marxism
+International Relations; International Relations Theory; Marxism; US Foreign Policy

 — Duke University ,